thephpleague/plates/README.md

 ## URI extension

 The URI extension is designed to make URI checks within templates easier.
 The most common use is marking the current page in a menu as "selected".
-It only has one method, `uri()`, but can do a number of helpful tasks depending on the parameters passed to it.
+It only has one function, `uri()`, but can do a number of helpful tasks depending on the parameters passed to it.

 ### Installing the URI extension